 \section{Discussion and Conclusion}

 It is customary to express the evolution of energy densities against scale factor as is shown in the lower section of Fig.\ref{fig:fig2}.
 The different epochs are then separated by points of intersection of the curves representing the various energy densities.
-The salient implication is that one single type of energy density dominates while all others play negligible or no role in the evolution of the total energy density.
-In this brief analysis, we have considered the evolution of the total energy density given the relative importance of the various energy densities constituents.
-This allows for a range of possibilities behaviour given the relative importance of a comparative fraction of each contributor.
+The key implication is that only one type of energy density dominates, while all others have a negligible or non-existent role in the evolution of the total energy density.
+In this brief analysis, we have considered the evolution of the total energy density about the relative importance of various energy density constituents.
+This allows for a range of possibilities for behaviour given the relative importance of each contributor.
 It is important to emphasise that the standard section of Fig.(\ref{fig:fig2}) (i.e. the lower section) emerges as the limiting case.
-We need to keep in mind the following issues, (i) we have assumed that the mass-energy material content of the universe is of perfect fluid form, (ii) the universe is of the Friedmann type with $\kappa=0$, (iii) that the interacting dark sector has no noticeable effect on the evolution of the total mass-energy density.
-These assumptions can be relaxed, and the resulting system(s) of equations analysed to obtain corrections to the standard model.
-Needless to say that the various ranges obtained here allow for a wide variety of matter-forms, for example, domain-wall with $\omega=-2/3$\cite{Nem}.
+We must keep in mind the following issues: (i) we have assumed that the mass-energy material content of the universe is of perfect fluid form, (ii) the universe is of the Friedmann type with $\kappa=0$, and (iii) the interacting dark sector has no noticeable effect on the evolution of the total mass-energy density.
+However, these assumptions can be relaxed, and the resulting system(s) of equations can be analyzed to obtain corrections to the standard model.
+The various ranges obtained here allow for a wide variety of matter forms, such as domain-wall with $\omega=-2/3$ \cite{Nem}.
 The effective equations of state for the total energy density discussed above may alter how fields evolve in the mixture.
-For example, the evolution of cosmological magnetic fields \cite{Tim} may couple electrically to radiation and gravitationally to matter.
-Neglecting how one component evolves will therefore lead to an over or under estimation of the field strength.
-Some of these assertions will be examined in future.
+Neglecting how one component evolves will therefore lead to an over or underestimation of the field strength.
+Some of these assertions will be examined in the future.